Zendro-dev/Zendro-dev.github.io/zendro_cli.md

   Options:
     -d, --dockerize                Keep Docker files (default: false).
-    -u, --update_code_generators   Update code generators (default: false).
 ```
 Hints:
 1. If you don't have local database or you want to dockerize Zendro App, you can keep docker files.
-These are examples for building a Zendro App.
+These are examples for dockerizing a Zendro App.
-2. If you have local database, please edit the storage config file
-* `./graphql-server/config/data_models_storage_config.json `
-3. If you want to modify environment variables, you can edit the following files:
+2. If you want to modify environment variables or database configuration, you can edit the following files:
-* `./graphql-server/config/globals.js`
+* without docker setup: ./graphql-server/config/data_models_storage_config.json
+* with docker setup: ./config/data_models_storage_config.json
-* `./single-page-app/src/config/globals.js`
+* ./graphql-server/.env
+* SPA in development mode: ./single-page-app/.env.development
+* SPA in production mode: ./single-page-app/.env.production
-* `./graphiql-auth/src/config/globals.js`
+* ./graphiql-auth/.env

 ### Generate code for graphql-server:
 ```